franklin-software-developers/setup-meeting/03-NodeJS/nodejs.md

  ```
  nvm install --lts
  ```
- If outputs a version number, everything installed correctly!<br>
+ If this outputs a version number, everything installed correctly!<br>
 ```
 node -v
 ```